Nokian Tyres factory in the United States achieved a LEED certification

 Numerous solutions supporting sustainable development have been implemented in the construction of the factory.
 Raksystems GBP was involved in consulting throughout the project and our experts guided the design and implementation of the project in accordance with the objectives of the certificate.
-The 135-hectare, 400-employee factory campus strived for environmental friendliness through, for example with low emissions and energy efficiency.
+The 135-hectare, 400-employee factory campus especially strived for environmental friendliness, for example with low emissions and energy efficiency.
 Sustainable development has been a priority since the planning of the Dayton factory began.

 Environmentally friendly building materials were selected during the construction phase of the property, and intelligent and energy-saving building automation was used during construction.
 There are multiple electric car charging points in the parking area.
 Efficient water and waste management and maintenance systems and a comprehensive stormwater delay were created at the factory.

 Nokian Tyres also invested in renewable energy related to energy efficiency.
 The three-megawatt solar panel system installed in the parking lot generates approximately 4,000 megawatt hours of solar electricity per year.
 This amount of energy can be used to cover, for example, 100% of the energy needs of the administration building, and the energy will also be used by the factory building.
 For comparison, this amount of energy would be enough to cover the annual energy consumption of up to 300 Finnish detached houses.

 “The project has been particularly interesting and challenging, as environmental certificates have seldom been applied for the factory buildings globally, due to for example their intensive use of energy.
 In addition, this has been our first project in North America, bringing us a tremendous amount of learning about the construction culture and practices here, further emphasizing the importance of this great achievement,” says Simo Skogberg, leading expert at Raksystems GBP.